Kyei08/Vision/README.md

-I've combined everyone's files
-Josh designed the Hero & Project page
-Nazheen designed the About page
+I've combined everyone's files .
+Josh designed the Hero & Project pages , Nahzeen designed the About page